rtslab/EnergyBox/README.md

 with different data patterns.
 A comparison with real power traces indicates that EnergyBox is a valuable tool for repeatable and convenient studies.

-EnergyBox is developed as part of the licenciate thesis of Ekhiotz Vergara.
+EnergyBox is developed as part of the PhD thesis of Ekhiotz Vergara.
 The current implementation is performed as part of the bachelor thesis of Rihards Polis.
+Jens Green Olander improved the performance and refactored the code as part of his master thesis at Spotify.

 Overview:
 http://www.ida.liu.se/labs/rtslab/energy-efficient-networking/tools.html